sgromme/supplyplansolver/docs/design/README.md

-To better communicate and document the design of Supply Plan Solver design and code.
-Tool will be Obsidian and Excalidraw.
+To better communicate and document the design of Open Supply Planning Code.
+Tools will be Obsidian and Excalidraw.